Bookmark This Page

-Spectacularly located on a cliff overlooking the turquoise Caribbean, Tulum is a late-Maya site that was at its height from around 1200 AD until the arrival of the Spanish.
+Spectacularly located on a cliff overlooking the turquoise waters of the Caribbean Sea, Tulum is a Mayan settlement that flourished from around 1200 AD until the arrival of the Spanish.

-The Tulum ruins are the third most visited archaeological site in Mexico, after Teotihuacan and Chichen Itza.
-Located just 120 km south of the popular beach resort of Cancun, Tulum makes a popular day trip by bus.
+The Tulum ruins are the third most visited archaeological site in Mexico after Teotihuacan and Chichen Itza.
+Located just 120 km south of the popular beach resort of Cancun on the Yucatan Peninsula, Tulum is an easy day trip by bus.

 Much of what we know of Tulum at the time of the Spanish Conquest comes from the writings of Diego de Landa, the third bishop of the Yucatán.